Desigual: Sustainable production

 Desigual's clothing is mainly manufactured in Asia (73% of production), primarily in countries such as China and India.
 Some is also manufactured in Europe and the Middle East (27% of production).
-In 2020 the company made public the list of garment factories actively working for it around the world (Tier 1 suppliers).
+In 2020, the company made public the list of garment factories actively working for it around the world (Tier 1 suppliers).

 To ensure compliance with the company's Code of Conduct for suppliers (including regulations on compliance with the law, human rights, employee rights, as well as labor, environmental, quality and safety conditions), Desigual conducts audits which are carried out through an independent third-party entity, in accordance with the BSCI and SMETA international standards.

-Along the years, the company has introduced sustainable fibers and launched collections featuring garments made from organic and recycled fibers, such as the "Love the World" collection released in January 2021.
+Over the years, the company has introduced sustainable fibers and launched collections featuring garments made from organic and recycled fibers, such as the "Love the World" collection released in January 2021.

 In 2020, the brand accelerated its sustainability and corporate social responsibility (CSR) plan.
 With this plan enforced, 55% of Desigual’s garments are currently sustainable, a percentage that will increase to 70% for the 2023 spring-summer collection.
-The company also introduced a new ecofriendly labeling model that qualifies garments according to how much recycled or organic material they are made of.
+The company also introduced a new eco-friendly labeling model that qualifies garments according to how much recycled or organic material they are made of.

 In 2022, the company announced its aim to reduce its absolute GHG (greenhouse gas) emissions by 65% in 2026, compared to its 2019 rates.
 This initiative is part of the company's more challenging goal of reaching carbon neutrality by 2050.
 The company has also joined the Roadmap to Zero project of ZDHC (Zero Discharge of Hazardous Chemicals) to ensure best chemical practices throughout the value chain, moving closer to the goal of zero discharges.

-Regarding waste management, in 2021 the firm recovered 97% of the waste generated in its buildings and stores in Spain, around 1,100 tons.
+Regarding waste management, in 2021, the firm recovered 97% of the waste generated in its buildings and stores in Spain, around 1,100 tons.
 Overall, the company reduced waste generation by 20% compared to 2018.
 The goal of more sustainable packaging was achieved in 2021, when single-use plastic was removed from the packaging process.